Hospitals work to increase surge capacity as statistical models predict surge of COVID-19 cases

 Partnership and planning at Redmond

-The most visual change has been tents set up outside the hospital, one to serve as an overflow space for the ER and another donated by GEMA to serve as a triage if needed.
+The most visual change has been tents set up outside the hospital -- one to serve as an overflow space for the emergency room and another donated by GEMA to serve as a triage if needed.

-Actual efforts to prepare have gone much deeper and partnerships with area hospitals, the Department of Public Health and Harbin Clinic have been key to formulating a plan.
+Actual efforts to prepare have gone much deeper.
+Partnerships with area hospitals, the Georgia Department of Public Health and Harbin Clinic have been key to formulating a plan.

 "There's been a great medical community collaboration through all this," Quinlivan said.

-Harbin Clinic doctors as well as surgeons have said from day one they expected to be called in to help as cases rise to do whatever needed to be done.
+Harbin Clinic doctors as well as surgeons have said from day one they expected to be called in to help as cases rise.
 As capacity increases Harbin physicians would come over to help where needed, even those with very specialized medical training.

-The varying phases of the plan call for different measures which could increase capacity in the hospital overall to care for 323 patients as well as bringing ICU capacity to 82.
+The varying phases of the plan call for measures that could increase capacity in the hospital overall to care for 323 patients as well as bringing ICU capacity to 82.

-In an emergency surge situation, such as one New York City is suffering through, he said the hospital could treat up to 443 patients.
+In an emergency surge situation, such as one New York City is suffering through, Quinlivan said the hospital could treat up to 443 patients.